Ta180m/Blog/_posts/2021-02-16-break-rolling-release.md

 The settings app has generally been cleaned up some more.
 There's a few other new settings, such as software updates, where I can now enable automatic updates to break my rolling release!
 How nice!

+The biggest disappointment is the new Application Launcher.
+While I think it is a bit better organized, it's also less keyboard-friendly.
+Previously, after doing a search, you could press the down key once to select the second option shown.
+Now, you need to press the down key *twice*, injecting extra keystrokes in an area where keystroke efficiency is key (no pun intended).

 Now for some Wayland...

 ![Plasma 5.21 Wayland](/blog/assets/plasma-5.21-wayland.png)